101121/WGDI-/source/a.rst

 align
 -----

-Description
-"""""""""""

 align is................

-.. image :: _static/8.png

-.. image :: _static/9.png

-Parameters
+.. rubric:: Parameters
-""""""""""

-Use cmd to enter the folder ``wgdi -a? > align.conf`` Take out the parameter file.
+Use command to enter the folder ``wgdi -a ? > align.conf`` Take out the parameter file.

 .. image :: _static/align.png